music-encoding/music-encoding/CONTRIBUTING.md

 ### Github Actions

-When there is a new push to the develop branch GitHub Actions will automaticall build the MEI schema files and guidelines and publish them at: https://github.com/music-encoding/schema/tree/main/dev
+When there is a new push to the develop branch, GitHub Actions will automatically build the MEI schema files and guidelines and publish them at: https://github.com/music-encoding/schema/tree/main/dev

 A future plan is to also trigger this on pull requests against both the develop and the stable branches for easier code review.